Pishuhott/drum-kit/README.md

 **Description**

-A music application that plays sound when you press certain keys on your keyboard.
+A music application that plays a sound when you press certain keys on the keyboard or when a bear is pressed.
 Each key has its own sound.
-Clicking on the buttons with a computer mouse is implemented.